Clive Davis: Arista years

 After Davis was fired from CBS Records in 1973 for allegedly using company funds to bankroll his son's bar mitzvah, Columbia Pictures then hired him to be a consultant for the company's Bell Records label.
-Davis took time out to write his memoirs and then founded Arista Records in 1974.
-The company was named after New York City's secondary school honor society of that name, of which Davis was a member.
+He wrote his memoir and then founded Arista Records in 1974.
+The company was named after New York City's secondary school honor society with the name, of which Davis was a member.
 At Arista, Davis signed Barry Manilow, followed by Aretha Franklin, Dionne Warwick, Patti Smith, Westlife, Al Jourgensen, The Outlaws, Eric Carmen, Kenny G, the Bay City Rollers, Exposé, Taylor Dayne, Milli Vanilli, Ace of Base, Air Supply, Ray Parker Jr., Raydio, and Alicia Keys, and he brought Carly Simon, Melissa Manchester, Grateful Dead, The Kinks, Jermaine Stewart, Gil Scott-Heron (on whose episode of TV One's Unsung Davis was interviewed) and Lou Reed to the label.
 He co-founded Arista Nashville in 1989 with Tim DuBois, which became the home to Alan Jackson, Brooks & Dunn, Pam Tillis, and Brad Paisley.

-Davis founded LaFace Records with L.A.
-Reid and Babyface.
-LaFace subsequently became the home of TLC, Usher, Outkast, Pink and Toni Braxton.
-He founded Bad Boy Records with Sean "Puffy" Combs and it became the home of The Notorious B.I.G., Craig Mack, Combs, Mase, 112, and Faith Evans, although Davis would later admit that he never quite understood rap music.
-In 1998, Davis signed LFO from European Success.
-LFO charted #3 with "Summer Girls" in 1999, and went on to multiplatinum success.
+Davis created a joint venture between Arista and LaFace Records with L.A.
+Reid and Babyface..
+LaFace subsequently became the home of TLC, Usher, Outkast, Pink, and Toni Braxton.
+Davis assisted Sean "Puffy" Combs with the creation of Bad Boy Records; it became the home of the Notorious B.I.G., Craig Mack, Combs, Mase, 112, and Faith Evans, although Davis later admitted that he never quite understood rap music.
+In 1998, Davis signed LFO, who became best known for their 1999 hit single "Summer Girls".
 During the Arista years, he set up his own production company Clive Davis Entertainment, for a two-year first-look agreement with movie studio TriStar Pictures in 1987.
 Davis was made aware of Cissy Houston's daughter Whitney Houston after he saw the Houstons perform at a New York City nightclub.
 Impressed with what he heard, Davis signed her to Arista.
 Houston became one of the biggest selling artists in music history under the guidance of Davis at Arista.